 Ensuring specific, actionable plans are in place to address student barriers to participation in CTE programming is important to incorporate into future consolidation programming, to ensure all students within the region have access to CTE training.
-Implementation of approaches such as advertising offered programming widely through a multi-step outreach plan and ensuring adequate staffing for students with special needs and non-English language learners is one recommendation described by.20 Ensuring that the rotation between classroom, lab-based, and work-based learning is based on a student's mastery and skill is crucial.21
+Implementation of approaches such as advertising offered programming widely through a multi-step outreach plan and ensuring adequate staffing for students with special needs and non-English language learners is one recommendation described by academics (Schwartz and Kerry, 2024).
+Ensuring that the rotation between classroom, lab-based, and work-based learning is based on a student's mastery and skill is crucial (Aguayo, 2022).